Nemocón: Muisca

 The Herrera Period was followed by the culturally advanced civilisation of the Muisca, organised in their loose Muisca Confederation.
-The Muisca Period typically commenced in 800 AD and the people were named Pueblo de la Sal; "Salt People" because of their trading in the product.
-Ceramics of this period found in Nemocón originated from farther away on the Altiplano and ceramics of Nemocón and Zipaquirá found elsewhere on the Bogotá savanna are related to the salt trade.
+The Muisca Period typically commenced in 800 AD and the people were named Pueblo de la Sal; "Salt People" because of their trading in the product."Daza 2013 p22" /> Ceramics of this period found in Nemocón originated from farther away on the Altiplano and ceramics of Nemocón and Zipaquirá found elsewhere on the Bogotá savanna are related to the salt trade.
 Of the central Colombian indigenous peoples, only the Lache and U'wa were the other miners of salt.
 The Muisca exploited halite in various locations in their territories, among others in Nemocón, Zipaquirá, Sesquilé, Tausa, Gámeza, and Guachetá.
 Nemocón was a market town where the salt was traded.
 A smaller salt mine was located in Sopó.
 Early evidence of salt extraction dates back to the end of the first millennium BC.

 The Muisca women extracted the salt from a brine in large pots.
 According to chronicler Juan de Santa Gertrudis, used the mineral to dry and preserve their fish and meat.